leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 ## An extremely brief history of advertising

 Pre-internet you saw (or heard) ads either in print (or on other physical surfaces such as billboards and buses) or on TV and radio.
-Print ads were divided into two categories: <i>display</i> – large, visual ads which appeared in the main part of a newspaper and broadly (but not exclusively) communicated some form of brand, and <i>classified</i> – small, textual ads whch appeared in their own, discrete section, offering things like second hand mowers, or other less salubrious services.
+Print ads were divided into two categories: <i>display</i> – large, visual ads which appeared in the popular bits of a publication and broadly (but not exclusively) communicated some form of brand, and <i>classified</i> – small, textual ads whch appeared in their own, discrete section towards the back of the newspaper or magazine, offering things like second hand lawnmowers, or less salubrious services.
 (Sex has always provided a profitable strand of advertising.)

-Note, the two could sometimes cross over; for example, Tesco could place display ads pointing customers to an offer on washing powder, while companies could advertise things like journalism courses in the classified section of the newspaper, mainly because a small classified ad was a lot cheaper than a full page display ad.
-(Misdirection has always provided a profitable strand of advertising.)
+Note, the two could sometimes cross over; for example, Tesco could place display ads pointing customers to an offer on washing powder, while universities could advertise in the classified section of the newspaper around [clearing](https://www.gov.uk/university-clearing-through-ucas), mainly because a classified ad was a lot cheaper than a full page display ad.

 This more or less worked, especially in print, as adverts weren’t intrusive – they didn’t get in the way of whatever it was you were trying to read.
 If you wanted to find a second hand mower, you’d have to seek out the classified section and spend time trawling through it.